mayteio/storybook-addon-materialui/README.md

 ## Parameters

+### Disable `ThemeProvider` wrapper for a single story

-You can optionally disable the wrapper for specific stories by passing `disable` as a `materialui` parameter:
+You can disable the wrapper (essentailly the whole addon) for particular stories by adding the `disable` parameter to `materialui`:

 ```js
 // CFS export